davemehr/pnp-modern-search/docs/scenarios/set-up-managed-properties.md

-# Scenario 2: Set up Managed Properties
+# Set up Managed Properties

 !!! note
     The PnP Modern Search Web Parts must be deployed to your App Catalog and activated on your site.
 See the [installation documentation](../installation.md) for details.